ANLAB-KAIST/KENSv3/README.md

 # KENSv3 (KAIST Educational Network System)

 KENS series have been used for programming assignment in CS341: Introduction to Computer Network in KAIST.
-First version of KENS(v1) had been developed by Network Computing Lab(http://nclab.kaist.ac.kr/kens/), 2005.
+First version of KENS (v1) had been developed by Network Computing Lab, 2005.
 This version had been used until 2013.

 KENSv2 is an improvement version from KENSv1, which contains basic unit test mechanism.